-Fees will be returned to any applicant who asks to withdraw an application before November 15 within 60 days after the application is submitted.
-No other fees shall be returned to any applicant without a demonstration of hardship and express approval by a super-majority (four votes) of the Board of County Commissioners.
+Fees will be returned to any applicant who asks to withdraw an application within 60 days after the application is submitted.
+No other fees shall be returned to any applicant without a demonstration of hardship and express approval by the Board of County Commissioners.